mlochbaum/BQN/doc/expression.md

 |----------|----------
 | `a F↩`   | `a ↩ F a`
 | `a F↩ b` | `a ↩ a F b`

+### Destructuring

+The left hand side of assignment in a subject expression can be *compound*, so that assigned values are extracted from lists or namespaces.
+This is called a *destructuring* assignment.
+The most common case is list destructuring: the left hand side's written as a list, and the value on the right has to be a list of the same length.
+Assignments are made element-wise, and the elements can destructure things further.

+        ⟨q‿r,s⟩ ← ⟨"qr",↕4⟩

+        r

+        s

+Namespace destructuring uses an overlapping syntax, fully described in [its own section](namespace.md#imports).
+The left hand side is a list of names or aliases `to⇐from`.

+        q‿r ↩ {q⇐2+r⇐0.5} ⋄ q

+With destructuring, you might want to discard some values from the right hand side rather than assign them any name.
+There's special syntax for this: use Nothing (`·`) for a placeholder non-name in the appropriate position, like `·‿y‿· ← list`.

+        · ← 6   # Doesn't do anything

 ### Exports